 Saturday mornings, rain or shine, 9 AM

 Gather with other parishioners to pray the Rosary while walking through our cemetery, praying for souls in purgatory, as well as for people who may be "imprisoned" by their various addictions or afflictions.
-We alternate between our St. John the Baptist cemetery and the cemetery of Holy Rosary Church in Hooksett, each Saturday morning of summer, and on until the weather gets colder and participants have a hard time feeling their rosary beads with numb fingers!
+We alternate between our "new" St. John the Baptist cemetery and the cemetery of Holy Rosary Church in Hooksett, each Saturday morning of summer, and on until the weather gets colder and participants have a hard time feeling their rosary beads with numb fingers!

 Our Rosary Walks take place at 9 AM sharp on Saturday mornings.
 In case of inclement weather, we will gather in the cemetery chapel on the St. John the Baptist days and inside Holy Rosary Church on the Hooksett days.